Yedomon/R-for-geographic-map-Session-1/README.md

 class(myFile)
 ```

-The class should display as follow
+The class should display as follows

 ```
 [1] "SpatialPolygonsDataFrame"